• Published 30 Jan 2023

 2. Select tubing that is approximately 20-30% larger than the measurement taken in step one.
 To choose the right tubing, you will need to know:

-• Its shrink ratio.
-As mentioned above, a 2:1 ratio indicates that the tubing will shrink to approximately half its size when heat is applied, while a 3:1 ratio means that it will shrink to one third its full size
+3. Its shrink ratio.
+As mentioned above, a 2:1 ratio indicates that the tubing will shrink to approximately half its size when heat is applied, while a 3:1 ratio means that it will shrink to one-third its full size.

-• The thickness of the tubing walls.
-This is normally measured in millimetres or inches
+4. The thickness of the tubing walls.
+This is normally measured in millimetres or inches.

-• The ‘inside diameter’ (ID) of the tubing following shrinkage as well as its ‘expanded inside diameter’ (expanded ID) before shrinkage.
-The latter measurement will be the one displayed on the labelling.
+5. The ‘inside diameter’ (ID) of the tubing following shrinkage and its ‘expanded inside diameter’ (expanded ID) before shrinkage.
+The latter measurement will be displayed on the labelling.
 A variation of this – the ‘lay flat width’ – will also sometimes need to be considered.
-This is simply the width of the tubing when laid flat
+This is simply the width of the tubing when laid flat.

-3. Consider the length of the tubing.
-This will decrease somewhat when shrunk – normally between five and ten per cent - and this should be taken into account when selecting the length of tubing in order to ensure full coverage.
+6. Consider the length of the tubing, as this will decrease somewhat when shrunk – normally between 5% and 10%.
+This should be taken into account when selecting the length of tubing in order to ensure full coverage.

 Heat Shrink Standards and Certificates